rswolff/rails3-app/README.md

 Generators
 ----------

-This also gives you the Factory Girl and Haml Rails 3 generators &mdash; the generators for RSpec are in the RSpec gem &mdash; so that your factories and views are generated using Factory Girl and Haml, and that all your generated tests are specs.
-These generators are from the **rails3_generators** gem, we pulled them out to avoid all the other dependencies included in that gem.
+This also gives you the Haml Rails 3 generator

 JavaScript Includes
 -------------------